Home

 Ceramic vs. Porcelain Tile

-Ceramic tile flooring and porcelain are made essentially the same way.
+Ceramic tile flooring and porcelain floor tile are made essentially the same way.
 Porcelain claims all of the features of ceramic, but in addition porcelain is harder and more durable.... almost as good as stone.

 Like ceramic, porcelain provides a wide range of colors and styles, shapes and edges and is easy to maintain and clean.